EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/flashinguboot.md

 ```
 /system/sdcard/uboot-flash/flash_original_dafang.sh
 ```
+## Verifying the U-Boot-Loader
+1. Rename the uEnv.bootfromnand.txt to uEnv.txt
+2. Boot your camera

+The bootloader is configured to enable the blue-led if it takes the configuration from the uEnv.txt as soon as it boots up.
+Take a look at your LED when it first turns on.

+If it turns yellow -> The normal configuration is being taken

+If it turns blue -> Custom Configuration from uEnv.txt is being taken.

+If its not turning blue despite that you have a uEnv.txt on your microsd - try to format it as FAT16 and try again

+## Turning on FULLHD:

+Open up the uEnv.txt file and change the "boot-line" from

+mem=104M@0x0 ispmem=8M@0x6800000 rmem=16M@0x7000000

+to

+mem=87M@0x0 ispmem=9M@0x5700000 rmem=32M@0x6000000

-## My camera dont boot/I have failed flashing it - what now?
+## My camera dont boot at all
+/I have failed flashing it - what now?
 You will need to solder your chip out, reflash it and solder it back.
 Here are infos about how to do it: https://github.com/Dafang-Hacks/spiflasher